josephsdavid/logs/embeddingx/readme.md

 ## Lit review: worries

-I think one worry focusing on SOTA GAN stuff is that their end goal is to make images and ours is just to pretrain the language model, we dont necessarily care about making high quality images, I think it might be good just to get a simple generative model up and running quickly
+I think one worry focusing on SOTA GAN stuff is that their end goal is to make images and ours is just to pretrain the language model, we dont necessarily care about making high quality images, I think it might be ok to just get a simple GAN that we can debug easily up quickly so we have a win for Serena